Skip to main content

 What rebates are available for AC replacement in Sarasota?

-Duke Energy offers rebates up to $1,600 for qualifying high-efficiency systems.
-Federal tax credits provide up to $2,000 for heat pumps through 2026.
-Combined savings can reach $3,600 for qualifying installations.
+Duke Energy offers rebates eligibility review for qualifying high-efficiency systems.
+Federal tax credits provide eligibility review for heat pumps through 2026.
+Combined savings can reach quote details for qualifying installations.

 Should I replace just the outdoor unit or the entire system?

 Complete system replacement is usually recommended for systems over 10 years old.
 Mixing new and old components can reduce efficiency and void warranties.
-However, if your indoor unit is relatively new and compatible, partial replacement may be cost-effective.
+However, if your indoor unit is relatively new and compatible, partial replacement may be quote planning-effective.

 How do I maintain my new AC system in Sarasota's climate?